KanadeDX/Public/src/content/docs/start/setup.md

 ## 3. Game Settings

-You can adjust game settings by holding the start ▶️ button on the top right.
+You can adjust game settings by holding the ◀ button on the top right.

 **Latency**

-- The default input latency is +1 frame, which matches the official cab.
+- The default input latency is **+1 frame**, which matches the official cab.
 If you consistently have more LATE notes than EARLY notes, you can reduce it to 0.

 **Network**

-- KanadeDX by default is connected to the AquaDX network.
+- **KanadeDX** by default is connected to the **AquaDX network**.
 There is a default keychip included in the build, but accounts registered on that keychip will be hidden from the leaderboard.
-- If you want to see your scores, go to [https://aquadx.net](https://aquadx.net/) and register an account and obtain your keychip in the "Setup Connection" menu.
+- If you want to see your scores, go to [https://aquadx.net](https://aquadx.net/) and register an account and obtain your keychip in the **"Setup Connection"** menu.
 Then, go to settings before entering the game and replace the default keychip with your keychip.
-Finally, you can click the AIME button to scan your virtual card and this will register your game profile with the server.
+Finally, you can click the **AIME button** to scan your virtual card and this will register your game profile with the server.